bernhardAxonIvy/doc/source/engine-guide/integration/cluster/deployment.rst

 .. note::
-   Only during the startup of the master cluster node, information from the Ivy projects is deployed to the system database.
+   Only during the startup of the master cluster node, information from the Axon Ivy projects is deployed to the system database.
    On slave cluster nodes startup projects files are only copied to the correct location without updating the system database.
    E.g., new roles that are added in an Ivy project are only created in the